 Again, we’re talking about playing in deep snow here, not utility work in moderate amounts of compact snow.
 For the latter, chains are much better, only beaten by tracks.

-Those who want to utilize tire speed to get traction when playing in the snow can install studs to keep the ride manageable when riding in on icy surfaces.
+Those who want to utilize tire speed to get traction when playing in the snow can install studs to keep the ride manageable when riding on icy surfaces.
 This will reduce the chance of sliding down a snowy hill or spinning off the road.

 When small enough studs are used, some even like leaving them in all year round.